MileHacker Logo

 Modern Identity

-Rebuilt after the 1925 earthquake in Spanish Colonial Revival style.
+Rebuilt after the 1925 earthquake in From The spanish colonial era Revival style.

 Historical Milestones

-Mission Santa Bárbara, founded in 1786 by Father Fermín Lasuén, became the tenth of the 21 California missions.
+Mission Santa Bárbara, established in 1786 by Father Fermín Lasuén, turned into the tenth of the 21 California missions.
 It grew into a significant religious and cultural center.
 The mission's distinctive twin bell towers and graceful architecture earned it the nickname "Queen of the Missions."
 Both the Presidio and the Mission played central roles in the Spanish colonization of California.

 • Mexico's Independence (1821): California became Mexican territory; missions secularized, large ranchos emerged.